Global Engagement Center

 The Global Engagement Center (GEC) was an agency within the Bureau of Global Public Affairs at the United States Department of State.
 Established in 2016, its mission was to lead U.S. government efforts to "recognize, understand, expose, and counter foreign state and non-state propaganda and disinformation efforts aimed at undermining or influencing the policies, security, or stability of the United States, its allies, and partner nations" around the world.
 GEC closed in December 2024 and was re-organized as the State Department's Counter Foreign Information and Manipulation and Interference Office.
-In April 2025, Secretary of State Marco Rubio announced its closure, stating that the office had wasted taxpayer money and engaged in censorship.
+In April 2025, United States Secretary of State Marco Rubio announced its closure, stating that the office had wasted taxpayer money and engaged in censorship.
 Other State Department officials disagreed, calling accusations of censorship "fictitious" and arguing that the center's closure was politically motivated.

 History

 Executive Order 13584 of 2011 established the State Department's Center for Strategic Counterterrorism Communications (CSCC) to support "agencies in Government-wide public communications activities targeted against violent extremism and terrorist organizations.”
 Five years later on March 14, 2016, Barack Obama signed Executive Order 13721 which renamed CSCC as the Global Engagement Center while retaining its counterterrorism mission.

 The National Defense Authorization Act for Fiscal Year 2017 expanded GEC's mission by giving it the authority to address other foreign propaganda, misinformation, and disinformation operations, following some Members of Congress' call for a stronger response to Russian interference in U.S. elections through propaganda.
 The National Defense Authorization Act for Fiscal Year 2019 further expanded GEC's scope of work, including endowing it with a mandate, as reflected in its current mission statement.

 In September 2022, the Office of the Director of National Intelligence (ODNI) activated the Foreign Malign Influence Center (FMIC).
 In May 2023, director of national intelligence Avril Haines testified before the Senate Armed Services Committee that the FMIC would support GEC and other entities within the U.S. government to help them understand "the plans and intentions of the key actors in this space: China, Russia, Iran, etc."

 The GEC, which operated with a $61 million budget and a staff of approximately 120, shut down in December 2024 when the GOP-led Congress declined to renew its funding.
 It was re-organized as the State Department's Counter Foreign Information and Manipulation and Interference Office (R/FIMI).

 In April 2025, the Trump administration announced a shutdown of GEC's successor R/FIMI, with Secretary of State Marco Rubio alleging that R/FIMI wasted millions of dollars and engaged in censorship, while crediting Trump official Darren Beattie for spearheading the shutdown of R/FIMI.
 Beattie's news website Revolver had previously repeatedly criticized R/FIMI for censoring conservatives, while Beattie is married to a Russian woman with links to the Russian government, and he has said that most Western institutions would benefit from being "controlled" by Vladimir Putin.